artyru77/news_app/README.md

 $ docker-compose -f docker-compose.commands.yml run --rm website ./bin/webpack
 ```
 Then application will be available at http://localhost:3000/

+Works fine on Ubuntu, for Windows it will be a little bit complicated, but still possible...
 ### Test
 ```
 $ docker-compose -f docker-compose.commands.yml run --rm -e "RAILS_ENV=test" website rspec